Skybound1/flask-jerify/README.md

 }
 ```

-The schema can then be accessed with the file prefix, ie: `test` within Jerify.
+The schema can then be accessed with the file prefix, ie: `test-schame` within
+Jerify.

 ### Validate Requests and JSON Error Responses

 The following snippet sets up an `app` with `jerify`'s custom error handler,
-instatiates `Jerify`, and sets up a route that accepts json conforming to the
+instantiates `Jerify`, and sets up a route that accepts JSON conforming to the
-defined `test.schema.json` JSON schema.
+defined `test-schema.schema.json` JSON schema.

 ```
 from flask_jerify import Jerify, jerror_handler